All You Need to Know About Painting Appliances

-Once you’re done with the first application, plan to apply a second or third coat for a smooth, even finish.
+- Plan to apply two or three coats for a smooth, even finish.
 When spray painting appliances, you’ll most likely need 2 or 3 coats to ensure the surface is evenly covered, and one coat of enamel gloss protective spray if you chose to work with something other than specialty paint.
 Wait 15 minutes between applications, and when your satisfied with the results, allow your appliance to dry for 24 hours before touching—that includes hauling your masterpiece back inside.
 Painters who use a brush or roller may only require a second coat to give the appliance a smooth, even finish.

 While painting appliances is not a permanent fix, it does offer you additional time to budget and save for those replacement appliances you’ve been dreaming about all along.